michaelmiehling/A25_VME_TB/README.md

 4) run do file: do build_all_a25.do

 5) each test case reports an error sum at the end of its execution => if there are no errors, test has passed

+Info: Duration of test bench run with all test cases is approximately 50 min on a i7-2620M @ 2.6 GHz running Windows 7 and Modelsim PE 6.6